isomerpages/sportsg-safesport/_case-management/Safeguarding Officer .md

 * To liaise with Safe Sport Commission on Safe Sport policy development and awareness training.
 * To promote Safe Sport practices to all staff, participants, and volunteers or to all members of the sporting fraternity.
 * Main point of contact and representative for the organisation for any safeguarding matters.
-*Ensure safeguarding standards are met and maintained within the organisation.
+* Ensure safeguarding standards are met and maintained within the organisation.
 Lead in maintaining and reviewing the organisation’s implementation plan for safeguarding sport.

-All National Sports Associations are required to appoint a safeguarding officer for their sport, who will take on a two-year appointment.
+*All National Sports Associations are required to appoint a safeguarding officer for their sport, who will take on a two-year appointment.*

+**Who are these Safeguarding Officers?
+Check out the list here. **